pdmfc/nova-echo/README.md

 window.Echo
 ```

-By default, this `Echo` instance already subscribes to the logged in user's private channel, which by default would be the namespace of your app's user object, ie. `App.User.{id}`.
+By default, this `Echo` instance already subscribes to the logged in user's private channel, which by default would be the namespace of your app's user object, ie.

 You can access and attach listeners to this user's private channel through